ztrangercode/ai-tutorial/README.md

 ## 🔧 Troubleshooting

 -   **Inference Server**: Ensure the server is running on port 5000 before pressing "Predict" in the app.
--   **Network Error**: If using a physical device, ensure both the phone and Mac are on the same Wi-Fi network and the IP address is correctly configured.
+-   **Network Error**: If using a physical device, ensure both the phone and computer are on the same Wi-Fi network and the IP address is correctly configured.
 -   **Inaccurate Predictions**: The model expects white digits on a black background.
 Our server handles this automatically by inverting your drawing before inference.

 ## 🎓 Learning Outcomes